cagigas/P5-Intro-to-Machine-Learning/README.md

 effective but it might lead to overfit and get a bad results of the learning process.

-You can see in the question below the best parameters found for each of the algorithms tested.
+You can see in the question above the best parameters found for each of the algorithms tested.
 Naive Bayes, whcih is the choosen algorithm does not need parameters.

+I used GridSearchCV to get the best parameter for each algorithm.

+SVM parameters:
+    kernel = 'linear'
+    C = 1
+    gamma = 1

+Regression parameters:
+    tol = 1
+    C = 0.1

+KMeans parameters:
+    tol = 0.1
+    n_clusters = 5

 ---